Springerle/py-generic-project/{{cookiecutter.repo_name}}/project.d/README.md

 This directory exists to keep the project base directory clean and holds any files that do not *have to* live in the project root.
-It contains the folowing files:
+It contains the following files:

 Filename | Description
 :---- | :----